openedx/edx-documentation/en_us/shared/exercises_tools/word_cloud.rst

    leave the default value for everything except **Display Name**.

-  -  **Display Name**: This name appears as a heading above the problem and as a tooltip in the learning sequence at the top of the **Courseware** page.
+  -  **Display Name**: This name appears as a heading above the problem and as a tooltip in the learning sequence at the top of the **Course** page.
   -  **Inputs**: The number of text boxes into which students can enter words, phrases, or sentences.
   -  **Maximum Words**: The maximum number of words that the word cloud